PruvoNet/promise-blocking-queue/README.md

 for example, we can utilize streams to avoid memory bloat, but we have no (easy) way to control the stream flow without hitting that Out Of Memory Exception.

-The solution - a blocking queue that returns a promise that will be resolved when the added item gain an available slot in the queue, thus, allowing us to pause the stream consumption, until there is a _real_ need to consume the next item - keeping us memory smart while maintaining concurrency level of data handling.
+The solution - a blocking queue that returns a promise that will be resolved when the added item gains an available slot in the queue, thus, allowing us to pause the stream consumption, until there is a _real_ need to consume the next item - keeping us memory smart while maintaining concurrency level of data handling.